StarRocks/starrocks/docs/using_starrocks/query_cache.md

 - The queries are on native OLAP tables.
 The query cache does not support queries on external tables or lake tables.
 The query cache also supports queries whose plans require access to synchronous materialized views.
 However, the query cache does not support queries whose plans require access to asynchronous materialized views.

-- The queries are aggregate queries on a single table.
+- The queries are aggregate queries on individual flat tables.

   **NOTE**
   >